sr320/paper-pano-go/manuscript/results/02-annotation.md

 <img src= "../figures/Panopea_annotationNoduplicatesnorbacteria.png"  width = 50%>

 **Fig.**  *Panopea generosa* transcriptome gene ontology annotation without bacterial annotation but with reproduction annotation (extracted from other other biological processes).

+In comparing the Panopea transcriptome with previously described gene sets two contigs were identifed as putatively sex-specific based on work in _Crassostrea gigas_.
+This incudes contig comp142444, analogous to Forkhead box protein L2 and comp137246 with homology to actin, cytoplasmic A3a. $$$need to confirm not non-euk$$$.
+There were 173 contigs that corresponded to gene identified in _Crassostrea gigas_ to be differentially expressed through gametogenesis.